School Milk Knowledge Hub

 Providing vital nutrition

-Organizing these programs sustainably needs careful preparation, monitoring and evaluation.
-Led by experts from within the global IDF network, The School Milk Knowledge Hub has been designed to bring together the knowledge and expertise on the implementation and organization of these programs.
+Ensuring the sustainability of such programmes requires careful planning, ongoing monitoring, and robust evaluation.
+Led by experts from the global IDF network, the School Milk Knowledge Hub has been developed to consolidate knowledge and expertise on the implementation and management of these programmes.

-Explore the Hub for information on existing programs, case studies, resources and campaigns and other important links.
+Explore the Hub for insights into existing programmes, case studies, resources, campaigns, and other valuable links.

 Global importance